vercel/modelfusion/examples/voice-recording-summarizer-next-js/README.md

 ## Usage

-1. Create .env.local file with the following content (depending on the providers you want to use):
+1. Create .env.local file with the following content:

 ```
 OPENAI_API_KEY="YOUR_OPENAI_API_KEY"
-COHERE_API_KEY="YOUR_COHERE_API_KEY"
 ```

 2. Run the following commands: